Cyfrin/Updraft/courses/advanced-foundry/4-merkle-airdrop/19-create-claiming-script/+page.md

 ### Introduction

-In this lesson we are going to build a script to handle the signing and claiming process.
-We will sign a message using an account that is included in the Merkle tree.
-This signature will allow another person to claim the airdrop on behalf of the original account.
+In this lesson we are going to build a script to handle the **signing** and **claiming** process.
+We will sign a message using an account that is _included in the Merkle tree_.
+This **signature** will allow another person to claim the airdrop on behalf of the original account.

 ### Setup